-Each work day begins with 40 minutes of mindful, vigorous movement aimed at increasing awareness and control of the breath, body, and mind.
+Each work day begins with mindful, vigorous movement aimed at increasing awareness and control of the breath, body, and mind.
 We explore various modes of movement and stillness using practices from Laban’s Movement Analysis, Suzuki, Viewpoints, modern dance, hip-hop dance, ballet, yoga, and meditation.
 During musical theatre productions, we create and rehearse show choreography.

 Company members create the props, sets, costumes, lighting, and sound elements for theatrical productions.
-Facilitated by a collaborative teaching team made up of a STEM educator and a theatre design teaching artist, this class integrates learning objectives in science, technology, engineering, visual arts, and math.
+This class integrates learning objectives in science, technology, engineering, visual arts, and math.
 This course also supports ATLAS’s stand-alone math curriculum by connecting projects to Math Lab units.

 To support their work as a theatre company, members spend time with their humanities teacher studying and writing about the historical, social, and political context of their plays and their connections to current events.
 They learn to formulate and support strong points of view during class discussions and debates.

-In this daily course, company members work through targeted, sequential math instruction with a math teacher.
+In this daily course, company members work through targeted, sequential math instruction.
 The curriculum is Common Core aligned, hands-on, and prepares students for competitive high school math classes.
 Math Lab also lays the foundation for the project-based math work that takes place in STEM Stagecraft.

 Company members pursue individual learning pathways during this block.
 These learning pathways are created in initial conversations with family members, the learner, and the Education Director.
 The teaching team helps facilitate the learning process by providing scaffolded support, finding technology-based learning platforms, connecting students to community experts and tutors, and assessing student progress.